jdw083/jdw083.github.io/pyTagParse/readme.md

 Usage
 -------------

-This should only be used for Igntion tag export files in JSON format.
+This should only be used for Igntion tag export files in JSON or XML format.
 Anything else will not work.

 12/12/2022: